Skip to content

 • You're on Stimulus / Hotwire / Rails / Phoenix and want standards-compliant Web Components authored with modern ergonomics instead of hand-writing class extends HTMLElement.

-• Your team writes server-rendered HTML and you've resisted introducing a framework runtime for years; Rozie + the Lit target lets you author components without becoming a framework shop.
+• Your team writes server-rendered HTML and has resisted introducing a framework runtime for years; Rozie + the Lit target lets you author components without becoming a framework shop.

 • You're building a design system that ships to multiple internal apps, some of which are SPAs (React, Vue) and some of which are MPAs (Rails, Django) — the same .rozie source compiles for all of them.